prevostclementDev/FileManager/README.md

 ## SCAN PREFERENCE :

-	You can choose the base of the file you are going to scan.
+	You can choose the base of the folder you are going to scan.
 	Just go to the settings on the top right and add a preference.

 	Then you have to activate it by going to the same settings menu.